 The UV Oiled

-In the UV Oiled, the results were very similar to our Lacquer finish.
+In the UV Oil, the results were very similar to our Lacquer finish.
 The Scotch-Blue Delicate once again proved to be the best by taking up no residue, whereas the other two tapes did not fare well.

 The Poly-Urethane